pacificblue/Publications/README.md

-# Publications, Presentations and R Codes
+# Scientific Publications, Presentations and some R Codes